 30 Days From February 3rd: A Journey Through Time

 What happens when we count 30 days from February 3rd?
 This seemingly simple question opens a door to exploring the intricacies of the Gregorian calendar, a system that governs our daily lives and understanding of time.
-This article will meticulously trace those 30 days, exploring the calendar's quirks and providing a detailed breakdown of the dates involved.
-We'll also delve into some fun facts and historical events that might coincide with this 30-day period, depending on the year.
+Day to day, this article will meticulously trace those 30 days, exploring the calendar's quirks and providing a detailed breakdown of the dates involved.
+We'll also walk through some fun facts and historical events that might coincide with this 30-day period, depending on the year.
 Understanding this seemingly simple calculation provides a deeper appreciation for the complexities of our timekeeping system.

 Understanding the Gregorian Calendar

 Before we embark on our 30-day journey, a brief review of the Gregorian calendar is crucial.
 This calendar, the most widely used worldwide, is a solar calendar with 365 days in a year, plus an extra day (February 29th) during leap years.
-Leap years occur every four years, except for years divisible by 100 but not by 400.
-This intricate system ensures that the calendar stays aligned with the Earth's revolution around the sun.
+That said, leap years occur every four years, except for years divisible by 100 but not by 400.
+This detailed system ensures that the calendar stays aligned with the Earth's revolution around the sun.
 This seemingly small detail is essential when calculating dates, particularly over longer periods.

 The Calculation: 30 Days From February 3rd